hakasapl/prime-bbswitch/README.md

 The `-s` option will shutdown the system (no option is reboot automatically) The `-n` option will setup the system to use the given mode, but will do no power operation, and the changes will take effect in the next reboot.

+**Note:** At this time a reboot is required for changes to take effect, I have yet to find a way to do this without a reboot.

 ### Troubleshooting ###
 **No Display Output in nVidia Mode**
 Comment out the line `options nvidia-drm modeset=1` in the file `/lib/modprobe.d/nvidia-kms.conf` and run `# update-initramfs -u`